dmitrdv123/janedoe/README.md

 others:

-- api: max block (2000) exceed for cronos even if I have an iterator
-- api: filter not found error
 - protocol, protocol-zksync: update wrapped-native contract to version with reentrancy guard
 - after production deployment:
   - docs: Screenshot contains links to localhost, after starting to use domains we need to change images